List of sports events affected by the coronavirus outbreak

 FIELD HOCKEY

-Hockey Pro League matches by China against Belgium and Australia in March postponed.
+Hockey Pro League matches between China and Belgium on Feb.
+8-9 and Australia on March 14-15 postponed.

 India women's tour of China from March 14-25 cancelled.